Oscar-Expert/database/readme.md

 - Validate _PROD data
     - Run [AT_VALIDATE_PROD] to make sure the unique values and names are always 1:1, and if they're not, you'll see a console.log
     - Make corrections directly in _PROD_LOCK
+2 options:
-- Insert validated, FINAL data into _PROD_LOCK
+- 1) Insert validated, FINAL data into _PROD_LOCK
     - Note: you could do this step, or you could do the ALT step below instead
     - Before, manually delete all data in _PROD_LOCK.
 This is why _PROD must be 100% good
     - Run [AT_INSERT_PROD_LOCK] to duplicate _PROD into _PROD_LOCK
     - Should never change the data in _PROD_LOCK directly
-- ALT / better way to do this is to think of _PROD as a validator for _STAGING the way it is now.
-But once the staging data is good and validated with the _PROD_LOCK data, we can just insert the _STAGING directly into _PROD_LOCK so it doesn't take forever
+- 2) More efficient way to do this is to think of _PROD as a validator for _STAGING the way it is now.
+Once the staging data is good and validated with the _PROD data, we can just insert the _STAGING directly into _PROD_LOCK so it doesn't take forever
     - Run [AT_INSERT_STAGING_INTO_PROD_LOCK]
-- At this point, feel free to delete whatever data is in _STAGING
-    - IF you never altered _PROD_LOCK, you should be able to keep _PROD the same as well, since it has the same data as _PROD_LOCK
+- Note: IF you never altered _PROD_LOCK, you should be able to keep _PROD the same as well, since it has the same data as _PROD_LOCK
 #### Insert Into Databse
+1) Option to erase ALL data in production and replace it with _PROD_LOCK
 - First, delete all entries from database
     - Run [DB_DELETE_ALL]
 - If running a migration is necessary, run [DB_RESET]
 - Insert the data
     - Run [DB_INSERT]
+2) Option to insert only the _STAGING data IF YOU ARE CERTAIN IT HAS BEEN VALIDATED IN _PROD
+- Run [DB_STAGING_INSERT]
+- Note: if you fuck up here, you'll have to do the first option and delete everything

 **Tip:** to use the data in Excel or similar spreadsheet applications paste the result from your clipboard into the first cell of your spreadsheet (or open the downloaded file).
 Set the delimiter character to "comma".